shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 The proposed extension only changes the internal implementation of the OE SDK attestation software stack.
 It does not impact the
 [OE SDK attestation API](https://github.com/openenclave/openenclave/pull/2949).

-TODO: Extend claim info, so user will notice this change

 If SGX verifier plugin is used, with the integration of SGX QVL, a verifier's